 Learning Council Partners with ASGC on Food Pantry's Spring Clean Hygiene Drive

 The Learning Council is working with the Associated Students of Gavilan College to collect items for the Food Pantry's "Spring Clean Hygiene Drive."
 The focus is on everyday toiletries--toothbrushes, deodoarant, shampoo, etc.--that many Food Pantry customers may find it difficult to purchase.
 Click on the flyer below for collection sites and more information.

 Learning Council Leads Gratitude Event

 The Learning Council sponsored a gratitude event leading into Thanksgiving this year.
-A trio led by music instructor Dahveed Behroozi pl;ayed jazz standards, and members of our Gavilan community were invited to express their gratitude on paper versions of fall leaves, which were then affixed to trees drawn by Drama Department students.
-Refreshments were provided, and as you can see from the photos below, the response was tremendous.
+A trio led by music instructor Dahveed Behroozi played jazz standards, and members of our Gavilan community were invited to express their gratitude on paper versions of fall leaves, which were then affixed to trees drawn by Drama Department students.
+Refreshments were provided, and the response was tremendous.
+Below is a Wordle produced from the list of gratitudes generated.
 Read the list of Gratitudes expressed by Gavilan students, faculty, administration and staff.

 The following is a list of current FIGS:Communication